Nintendo VS. System: Reception

 The success of the VS. System gave Nintendo the confidence to repackage the Famicom for North America as the NES.
 Nintendo's strong positive reputation in the arcades also generated significant interest in the NES.
 It also gave Nintendo the opportunity to test new games as VS. Paks in the arcades, to determine which games to release for the NES launch.
 Nintendo's software strategy was to first release games for the Famicom, then the VS. System, and then for the NES.
 This allowed Nintendo to build a solid launch line-up for the NES.
 Many games' North American debut was on the VS. System before being released for the NES, which gave players the impression of being "amazed" at the accuracy of the arcade "ports" for the NES.
 At the time, most arcade game hardware was significantly more powerful than home console hardware, and game developers would go through significant effort to try to replicate arcade games on the less powerful home consoles, often with little success.

 Within a few months of its 1986 release, 20,000 VS. Super Mario Bros. arcade units were sold, becoming the best-selling VS. release, with each unit consistently earning more than per week.
 Its arcade success helped introduce Super Mario Bros. to many players who did not yet own an NES.
 By the time the NES was launched in North America (from late 1985 to 1986), about 100,000 VS. Systems had been sold to American arcades.
 According to Ken Horowitz, the VS. System "was perhaps the most vital catalyst in the rise of the NES to the top of the home video game market".

 In Europe, the VS. System was also a success in arcades by early 1986, before the launch of the NES there.
 At London's Amusement Trades Exhibition International (ATEI) show in January 1986, David Snook of Play Meter magazine listed VS. Super Mario Bros. as one of the top five hits of the show, along with Space Harrier, Halley's Comet, Gauntlet and Tehkan World Cup.
+In 1990, VS. Dr. Mario sold several thousand arcade units in North America.